IS-206/Freele/README.md

 ```

-You should change this to your choise of the port you want to use, remeber to port forward to wich computer is using running the server.
+You should change this to your choise of the port you want to use, remeber to port forward to wich computer is running the program.
 We don't go trough how to open a port but you can find plenty of guides on the internett.
 You can go here for starters : [port forwarding](http://portforward.com/)